 It is always best to have your carpet professionally shampooed once it’s completely dry.
 Before you get to that point, you must ensure the carpet is 100% dry.
 If even just a small amount of water is present, then mold could grow without you even knowing it.
 Complete dryness can be verified by professional moisture tests.

-With advanced drying equipment, expert care, and an experienced approach, you will have a completely dry and mold-free home, usually within 72 hours.
+With advanced drying equipment, expert care, and an experienced approach, you will have a completely dry and mold-free home, in 72 hours or more.
+There are many factors that will go into the dry time.
 Don’t hesitate to contact Swartz Contracting & Emergency Services; we are available to help 24 hours a day.
 For more information, about our water damage restoration services, please call 419-331-1024.